 Absolutely not.
 For a while after, you’re not saying anything.
 Maybe 40 minutes or an hour later, but not right away.
 You aren’t saying anything when you first smoke.
 You’re silent.
 If they are saying Ford was holding the pipe and talking about Trudeau, it wasn’t crack in that pipe.
 Maybe it was something else.
 It’s highly unlikely that it was crack.
-It’s possible that later on, having a couple beers, sure, you can talk about stuff.
+It’s possible that later on, after having a couple beers, sure, you can talk about stuff.
 But it takes time.

 Eventually you will lose everything: your family, your friends, your job.
 Everything.
 You will sell everything, lose all your money, for sure.
 Nothing else matters but the drug.
 You become a totally different person.
 You lose everything.
 Guaranteed.
 That’s the nature of a crack addiction.